-The mission of The Office of Student Disability Services (SDS) at the University of Maryland, Baltimore County (UMBC), is to ensure that UMBC students with disabilities are afforded an equal opportunity to participate in and benefit from the programs, services, and activities of the University through the provision of accommodations and reasonable modifications that result in equal access and full inclusion.
+The Office of Student Disability Services (SDS) ensures that UMBC students with disabilities are afforded an equal opportunity to participate in and benefit from the programs, services, and activities of the University through the provision of accommodations and reasonable modifications that result in equal access and full inclusion.

 Student Disability Services’ goals are:

-• To provide a welcoming, encouraging, and empowering environment for students with disabilities;
+- To provide a welcoming, inclusive, and empowering environment for students with disabilities;

-• To foster an institutional climate supportive of success to students with disabilities where students are recognized for their abilities rather than their disabilities;
+- To foster an institutional climate supportive of success for students with disabilities, where students are recognized for their abilities and strengths;

-• An individual with a disability is defined as someone with a physical or mental impairment that impacts a major life activity.
-Disabilities can be visible (such as someone who uses a wheelchair, a person who uses hearing aids, or someone using a cane to navigate campus who has low vision).
-However, the majority of disabilities are invisible and include conditions such as learning disorders, mental health diagnoses such as major depression, or a chronic health condition or illness).
+- An individual with a disability is defined under the ADA as someone with a physical or mental impairment that impacts a significant life activity.
+Disabilities can be visible (such as someone who uses a wheelchair or someone using a cane to navigate campus who has low vision).
+However, the majority of disabilities are invisible and may include individuals with learning and cognitive disabilities, mental health diagnoses, and chronic health conditions.

-• Whether your disabilities are visible or invisible, temporary or chronic, SDS will work with individuals to create accommodations that provide them access and participation in all UMBC has to offer.
-An interactive, individualized intake meeting with an SDS disability specialist to discuss access needs and campus resources is provided for all students seeking ADA accommodations due to disability challenges and access barriers.
+- Whether your disabilities are visible or invisible, temporary or chronic, SDS will work with individuals to create accommodations that provide them access and participation in all UMBC offers.
+An interactive, individualized initial meeting with an SDS disability specialist to discuss access needs and campus resources is provided for all students seeking ADA/Section 504 accommodations due to disability challenges and access barriers in the higher education environment.

-• Proctored exams outside of the classroom, note-taking assistance, sign language interpreters, transcription, assistive and adaptive technology, and accessible campus housing are all examples of accommodations coordinated by SDS to support students with disabilities at UMBC.
+- Proctored exams outside the classroom, note-taking assistance, sign language interpreters, transcription, assistive and adaptive technology, and accessible campus housing are all accommodations coordinated by SDS to create access for students with disabilities at UMBC.

-• Please navigate to the SDS website’s “Getting Started” menu to begin registration for services.
+- Please navigate to the SDS site menu tab for “Getting Started” to begin registration and accommodation requests.

 The first step to success is access.